One-time pad

-In cryptography, the one-time pad (OTP) is an encryption technique that cannot be cracked, but requires the use of a single-use pre-shared key that is not smaller than the message being sent.
+The one-time pad (OTP) is an encryption technique that cannot be cracked in cryptography.
+It requires the use of a single-use pre-shared key that is larger than or equal to the size of the message being sent.
 In this technique, a plaintext is paired with a random secret key (also referred to as a one-time pad).
 Then, each bit or character of the plaintext is encrypted by combining it with the corresponding bit or character from the pad using modular addition.

-The resulting ciphertext will be impossible to decrypt or break if the following four conditions are met:
+The resulting ciphertext is impossible to decrypt or break if the following four conditions are met: